Me3paw/VPN-gate-client/README.md

 ## Troubleshooting

 ### Connection Timeouts
-The script enforces a 5s timeout.
+The script enforces a 10s timeout.
 Many VPN Gate servers are hosted by volunteers and may be offline or congested.
 If a connection times out:
 1. Run `vpngate` again.
 2. Pick a different server index (try one with a slightly higher ping but high score).
 3. If UDP consistently fails, try `vpngate --tcp`.
+4. If network slow, increase timeout to whatever u want in the code

 ### Technical Details
 - **Connection Name:** `vpngate-active`